encode/django-rest-framework/docs/api-guide/filtering.md

         filter_backends = (filters.SearchFilter,)
         search_fields = ('username', 'email')

-This will allow the client to filter the itemss in the list by making queries such as:
+This will allow the client to filter the items in the list by making queries such as:

     http://example.com/api/users?search=russell